 - Protein: Collagen or grass-fed whey protein powder

-- Add-ins: Matcha powder, keto coffee, exogenous ketones, and vanilla or almond extract.
+- Add-ins: Matcha powder, keto coffee, exogenous ketones, and vanilla or almond extract

-- Sweetener (optional): Monk fruit or stevia.
+- Sweetener (optional): Monk fruit or stevia

-All alcoholic drinks should always be consumed mindfully, but practice special caution while on keto.
+All alcoholic drinks should be consumed mindfully, but practice special caution while on keto.
 All alcohol is a toxin to the body, and any form can lower the production of ketones.

-The best keto alcoholic beverages include:
+The best keto drinks with alcohol include:

-- Dark liquors like scotch, whiskey and bourbon.
+- Dark liquors like scotch, whiskey, and bourbon

-- Vodka.
-Make sure it’s not flavored and doesn’t include added sugars or liquid sweeteners.
+- Vodka — make sure it’s not flavored and doesn’t include added sugars or liquid sweeteners

-Drinks To Avoid On Keto
+Drinks to Avoid On Keto

 There are plenty of drinks that should be avoided at all costs.
-Beverages like soda, juice and sports drinks typically contain an entire day’s allotment of carbohydrates.
+Beverages like soda, juice, and sports drinks typically contain an entire day’s allotment of carbohydrates.

 Soda holds no place on keto or any healthy diet.
-A single can of Coca-Cola contains 39 grams of sugar and just as many carbohydrates[*].
-A can of Mountain Dew contains an unbelievable (well, this one might be believable) 46 grams of sugar[*].
+A single can of Coca-Cola contains 33 grams of sugar and just as many carbohydrates[*].

 - Regular soda

-- Diet soda (even though it says no carbs and sugar on the label, it’s filled with harmful artificial sweeteners).
+- Diet soda (even though it says no carbs and sugar on the label, it’s filled with harmful artificial sweeteners)

 - Soda “zeros” like Coke Zero and Pepsi Zero

-- Apple juice.
+- Apple juice

-- Pineapple juice.
+- Pineapple juice

-- Store-bought lemonade.
+- Store-bought lemonade

 Even some vegetable juices should be avoided.
 Carrot juice, for example, contains almost 22 grams of carbohydrates[*].
-Most of all, avoid store-bought brands or juiceries, which sell blends packed with 30 to 40 grams of sugar and advertise them as a health product.

 Sugar-Laden Coffee Drinks

+Any coffee drink made with syrup or flavoring is packed with carbs.
 There are plenty of coffee drinks that should be avoided on keto, such as:

 - Coffee or espresso with low-fat or skim milk